TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 I was impressed with the quality of the materials used, and the weather-resistant seal helps to protect against the elements.

-An anti-surge feature applies brakes when the wind gets too intense.
+An anti-surge feature applies the brakes when the wind gets too intense.

 For added peace of mind, this turbine is rated for use in heavy rains and can survive category 3 level hurricane winds.